daihocmo/learn-vietnamese/docs/routine.md

 Roll!

-After you've looked up your amount just *watch* the rest with Vietnamese subs.
+After you've looked up your amount just *read* the rest.

-If anything piques your interest, then feel free to look it up!

-**Q: When watching with Vietnamese subs, do I try to read everything on the screen?**

-A: No. I generally recommend looking up the number of words the dice decided and then just watch the rest of the episode without looking anything up or stopping to read anything, but you should focus on how the kana are pronounced etc.

-**Q: When I look up something, or need to read something, do I pause the video?**

-A: Yes!
-Pause the video when you need to look up!

-**Q: What is the point of the subtitles in a list?**

-A: You do it so you can do "raw reading practice".

-When the anime playing, you are doing half-reading half-listening.

-When you remove the audio part and just read the subtitles in a list, you are doing the equivalent of real reading!

-**Q: Does the dice decide how many words I look up while watching the anime or while reading the subtitles in a list?**

-A: [Roll another 20 sided dice](https://www.google.com/search?q=roll+a+20+sided+dice) for when you read the anime.

-**Q: How many episodes should I read?**

-Focus on reading a single anime episode until you've looked up the amount of dice decided words.

-**Q: Is it possible to understand everything by spending 30 minutes spamming Yomichan on a sentence?**
+**Q: Is it possible to understand everything by spending 10 minutes spamming Yomichan on a sentence?**

 A: Short answer: No. Comprehension is a gradual process.